-For CMake, Makefile, and compilation database projects in CLion, a toolchain is a set of all the necessary tools required for building and running your application: the CMake executable (CMake projects), the make tool, the C/C++ compilers, the debugger binary, and the working environment.
+For CMake, Makefile, and compilation database projects in CLion, a toolchain is a set of all the necessary tools required for building and running your application: the CMake executable (CMake projects), the build tool, the C/C++ compilers, the debugger binary, and the working environment.

 When you start working with CLion, you already have a default toolchain available.
 Although you can use it in development, you may also want to adjust the set of tools for the needs of your project (for example, switch to another compiler).